 After a two year project, York Civic Trust successfully installed the new Fossgate Banner on Sunday 29 April.
 The major City Enhancement project achieved its objective to replace the plastic banner and create a modern and welcoming entrance to one of York’s most popular streets.

-Led by a project board chaired by Jim Taylor, the project team of Nick Beilby, Trevor Lawson, David Fraser, Zoe Plummer (Ambiente), John Ives (architect) and Joshua Scarlett (City Enhancement Project Officer) worked for many months to fabricate and install the banner, after City of York Council granted permission in April 2017.
+Led by a project board chaired by Jim Taylor, the project team of Trevor Lawson, David Fraser, Zoe Plummer (Ambiente), John Ives (architect) and Joshua Scarlett (City Enhancement Project Officer) and volunteer Nick Beilby worked for many months to fabricate and install the banner, after City of York Council granted permission in April 2017.

 Technical challenges to the design and implementation led this to being one of the most complex City Enhancement projects to date, as well one of the most ambitious.
 PPIY’s design is based on Fossgate’s past.
 Known to be the site of a Medieval fish market, Fossgate is now home to many independent shops and bars, and has established a new reputation as the ‘Merchants’ Quarter’.